 For chronic dieters who are obese or overweight, mindful eating can make all the difference between feeling satiated and feeling like they are depriving themselves.

 Weight Loss & Chronic Disease Prevention

 This module will teach you that staying the course and keeping your values close at hand are key to losing weight and keeping it off.
 Figuring out the reasons why you want to lose weight is an important first step in weight loss because it’s these values that will keep you in check and on the right track.
-When losing weight matters for a specific health concern we need to dig in and make hard decisions, staying consistent and making healthy choices throughout your day.
+When losing weight matters for a specific health concern (e.g. Covid-19 complications) we need to dig in and make hard decisions, staying consistent and making healthy choices throughout your day.
 At times it is hard to make healthy choices, especially if an unhealthy alternative looks or feels so much better (e.g. deciding whether to eat a salad with grilled chicken breast, or a burger and fries).
 Whenever you are faced with making a hard decision, picture yourself at a crossroad.
-One path of the road is a healthy decision that will bring you closer to your weight loss values; the other path is an unhealthy decision that will lead you further away from leading a healthy lifestyle.
+One path of the road is a healthy decision that is aligned with your weight loss values; the other path is an unhealthy decision that will lead you further away from leading a healthy lifestyle.
 Our program will teach you practical techniques in how to choose the healthier path and when you reach future crossroads, you will select a path that does not lead to a dead end.

 The efficacy of the Weight Loss and Chronic Disease Prevention program is easy to demonstrate; the majority of patients who dedicate themselves to lifestyle change have managed to reverse type 2 Diabetes and heart disease medications.